Your Skin & Cycle: Hormone Fluctuations & Period Acne

 Your skin is constantly changing in reaction to the climate, aging, and passing through the various phases of your menstrual cycle.
-During your menstrual cycle, the skin may experience an increase in oiliness, acne, or dryness due to variation in hormone levels.
+During your period, the skin may experience an increase in oiliness, acne, or dryness due to fluctuations in hormone levels.

 How to Control Hormonal Breakouts During Your Menstrual Cycle